 4.1.2 A written notice of the charge(s) will be provided to the student within five (5) University business days of the charge being reported, unless extenuating circumstances support a longer time period.
-A student who is charged with a policy violation will be deemed to have received notice of the charge when University Housing staff hand delivers written notice to the student, or sends notice through a means where delivery can be verified.
-An attempted delivery by any of these methods will be treated as a completed delivery.
+A student who is charged with a violation will be deemed to have received notice of the charge when University Housing staff provides written notice to the student via hand delivery, electronic mail, or other reasonable means where University Housing may verify delivery of the notice.

 4.2 Case Referrals

-4.2.1 University Housing will decide whether alleged Code or Community Standards violations may be addressed through either a Disciplinary Conference, University Housing Conduct Board, or referred to the Office of Student Conduct.
-Repeat alcohol violations and all illegal drug cases are heard exclusively by the Office of Student Conduct.
+4.2.1 University Housing will decide whether alleged Code or Community Standards violations may be addressed through either a University Housing Disciplinary Conference or referred to the Office of Student Conduct.
+Repeat alcohol violations, illegal drug cases, and any cases involving Relationship or Interpersonal Violence or Sexual Misconduct are heard exclusively by the Office of Student Conduct.
 Law enforcement agencies may be notified for criminal offenses.

-5.1.1 Disciplinary Conferences are appropriate in cases where the student respondent has no record of prior violations at the University and where the charges do not include the possibility of eviction.
-A Disciplinary Conference is an informal meeting between the respondent and either the Residence Director, Community Director, or Assistant Director.
-Formal rules of evidence do not apply in Disciplinary Conferences.
+5.1 University Housing Disciplinary Conferences are appropriate in cases where the student respondent has no record of prior violations at the University and where the charges do not include the possibility of removal from University housing facilities.
+A University Housing Disciplinary Conference is an informal meeting between the respondent and either the Residence Director, Community Director, or Assistant Director.
+Formal rules of evidence do not apply in University Housing Disciplinary Conferences.
 The appropriate University Housing staff member will meet with the student(s) accused of violating the Code or Community Standards; the complainant(s) may also be present.
 The following procedural rights pertain to Disciplinary Conferences: